scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 - They isolate the routing process within an ISD from external influences such as attacks and misconfigurations; and
 - They improve the scalability of the routing protocol by separating it into a process within and one between ISDs.

-ISDs provide natural isolation of routing failures and misconfigurations, give endpoints strong control over both inbound and outbound traffic, provide meaningful and enforceable trust, and enable scalable routing updates with high path-freshness.
+ISDs provide natural isolation of routing failures and misconfigurations, provide meaningful and enforceable trust, enable endpoints to optionally restrict traffic forwarding to trusted parts of Internet infrastructure only, and enable scalable routing updates with high path-freshness.
+COMMENT: I removed "give endpoints strong control over both inbound and outbound traffic".
+This property is provided not by ISDs, rather by other components of the DP & CP: path registration, path lookup, the fact that endpoints lookup paths and add PCFS..
+I rather focused this on the fact that traffic forwarding can be limited to an ISD's "trust bubble".

 #### Links